CSIRT-MU/AIDA-Framework/README.md

 **Run data mining**

+Trigger the data mining procedure (otherwise, it starts every 24 hours that you would have to wait):

 `sudo systemctl start mining`

-Check mining stats
+Check the logs of the data mining component:

 `sudo journalctl -u mining`

 **Update rules**

+Open the database with the mined rules:

-Open database `sqlite3 /var/aida/rules/rule.db`
+`sqlite3 /var/aida/rules/rule.db`

+Check the rules in the database:

-Check rules `select * from rule;`
+`select * from rule;`

+Activate all the rules so that they are used by the rule matching component:

-Activate all rules `update rule set active=1;`
+`update rule set active=1;`

-Restart Matching to start matching activated rules `sudo systemctl restart matching`
+Restart matching component to start matching activated rules:

+`sudo systemctl restart matching`

-Send some more data into aida `nc localhost 4146 < data` to generate predicted rules.
+Send some more data into AIDA, they will be matched against the rules to predict upcoming events:

+`nc localhost 4164 < path_to_file_with_your_data`

 **Check outputs**

-Predicted rules are saved in root directory of this repository in `predictions.json` file.
+Predicted rules are saved in the root directory of this repository in `predictions.json` file.

-You can also get the predictions directly from kafka.
+You can also get the predictions directly from Kafka:

 `/opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic predictions --from-beginning`